Welcome to the Faculty of Arts & Science!

 - Review the small class experiences. like the First-Year Seminars, the First-Year Foundation programs, and the First-Year Learning Communities.
 Not all courses you take in first year are related to your potential programs.
 You'll take some courses simply out of general interest.
 There are many small classes of 25 students or less that are uniquely designed for first year students in any area of study.

 - Make a schedule.
 Or two.
 Or three.
 Once you have an idea of what courses you want to take in 1st year, you’ll want to know when your classes take place, who’s teaching your courses, and where they are taking place.
-The 2016-2017 Timetable listings contain the times for all courses being offered.
+The 2017-2018 Timetable Tool contain the times for all courses being offered.
 Over the summer, the listing is updated with names of instructors and locations of courses.
 The Registration Instructions help you navigate the finer details of course selection.